The IRC in Niger

 - The IRC rebuilds livelihoods by operating cash transfer, voucher, community saving and loans, and agricultural support programs for the most vulnerable local families, and provides trainings and start up funding for small businesses for refugee youth.

-- The IRC ensures the protection of displaced persons and local populations through activities focusing on the protection of children and persons with special needs as well as sexual and gender based violence reduction activities.
+- The IRC ensures the protection of displaced persons and local communities through activities focusing on the protection of children and persons with special needs as well as survivors of violence.

-- The IRC has carried out three quick emergency responses in Niger, including support for a cholera outbreak in the Tillabéry region, a vaccination campaign against measles for refugees in the Tahoua region, and an emergency mobile health clinic on the islands of Lake Chad in the Diffa region.
+- The IRC has carried out three quick emergency responses in Niger, including support for a cholera outbreak in the Tillabéry and Diffa regions, a vaccination campaign against measles for refugees in the Tahoua region, and an emergency mobile health clinic on the islands of Lake Chad in the Diffa region.